SafeGraphInc/SafeGraphR/README.md

 # SafeGraphR

-**SafeGraphR** is an R package designed to make it easy to read in and process data from [SafeGraph](safegraph.com), including data that comes through the SafeGraph COVID-19 consortium or the [catalog](catalog.safegraph.io).
+**SafeGraphR** is an R package designed to make it easy to read in and process data from [SafeGraph](safegraph.com), including data that comes through the Placekey consortium or the [catalog](catalog.safegraph.io).
 You may want to consult the [Quick Start Guide](https://docs.google.com/document/d/1Xx-nzOX1qF3WfOpg4D8aemwFrrAkQaJuT0-1-CbgxQs/edit), the [Awesome SafeGraph Data Science List](https://github.com/SafeGraphInc/awesome-safegraph-datascience), the [Normalization Best Practices](https://colab.research.google.com/drive/16BELpcum4TKoH-5wg8Xym_CGgIGgpu1I?usp=sharing), and especially the [SafeGraph Docs](docs.safegraph.com/).

 You can install **SafeGraphR** directly from GitHub.